Sun Fu: Life

-Sun Fu was the second son of Sun Qiang, the twin brother of Sun Quan's father Sun Jian.
+Sun Fu was the second son of Sun Qiang (孙羌), the full elder brother of Sun Quan's father Sun Jian; Fu had an elder brother, Sun Ben.
 He followed Sun Ce (Sun Jian's eldest son and successor) in his later campaigns against Yuan Shu and Liu Xun, earning great merits by raiding Lingyang and Lujiang.
 When Liu Xun was defeated, Sun Fu was put in charge of rebuilding the city walls, which he accomplished very well.
 He earned the title of General Who Pacifies the South.

 Before the Battle of Red Cliffs, Sun Fu decided to surrender to Cao Cao.
 To this end, he sent a letter to Cao, proclaiming his intent to surrender, but this letter was intercepted.
 Sun Quan angrily stripped Sun Fu of all rank and imprisoned him, but spared him on account of filial duty.
 Sun Fu was released and died a few years after the battle, never again having a military command.
 His sons, however, all received rank.